opnfv/vswitchperf/docs/configguide/trafficgen.rst

 Configuration
 ~~~~~~~~~~~~~

-Connection information for your Xena Chassis must be supplied inside the
+Connection information for MoonGen must be supplied inside the
 ``10_custom.conf`` or ``03_custom.conf`` file.
 The following parameters must be
-set to allow for proper connections to the chassis.
+set to allow for proper connections to the host with MoonGen.

 .. code-block:: console